andreigirnet/supplierParserInterview/README.md

 git pull https://github.com/andreigirnet/supplierParserInterview.git

 ## Usage
-Run this in your terminal, you gave to be in the root folder.
+Run this in your terminal.
+You have to be in the root folder.

 php parser.php --file products.csv --unique-combinations=combination_count.csv --format=csv